 When you are updating Windows 11 to the latest version, you might see an error pertaining to the file called ENE.SYS.
-The error indicates that the driver cannot load.
+The error indicates that the device driver cannot load.
 This problem is a result of the security settings in Windows 11 in combination with an older version of the ene.sys file.

 What is ene.sys?